David Headley: Involvement in terrorism

-At the same time this was happening, Gilani resumed work as a DEA informant in New York City and participated in an undercover operation that reportedly led to the seizure of one kilo of heroin.
-Yet despite working for a U.S. government agency, Gilani actively raised money and recruited new members for LeT, a group that swore allegiance with al-Qaeda.
-Gilani would later testify that he discussed his views regarding Kashmir—the focus of LeT's militant activities—with his DEA handlers.
-The DEA has insisted that it was unaware of Gilani's political and religious radicalization.
+At the same time this was happening, Headley resumed work as a DEA informant in New York City and participated in an undercover operation that reportedly led to the seizure of one kilo of heroin.
+Despite working for a U.S. government agency, Headley actively raised money and recruited new members for LeT, a group that swore allegiance with Al-Qaeda.
+Headley would later testify that he discussed his views regarding Kashmir—the focus of LeT's terrorist activities—with his DEA handlers.
+The DEA has insisted that it was unaware of Headley's political and religious radicalization.

 Post-9/11 activities

-One day after the attacks on September 11, 2001, Gilani's DEA handlers tasked him with collecting counter-intelligence on terrorists through his sources in the drug trade.
-However, a New York City bartender named Terry O'Donnell reported Gilani to an FBI task force after Gilani's ex-girlfriend told him that Gilani had praised the 9/11 hijackers and "got off on watching the news over and over again" in the weeks following the attacks.
-Under questioning by two Defense Department agents, in the presence of his DEA handlers, Gilani denied the accusations and cited his work for the DEA as proof of his loyalty to the U.S. Gilani was cleared, and the DEA did not write a report on his interrogation.
+A day after the attacks on September 11, 2001, Headley's DEA handlers tasked him with collecting counter-intelligence on terrorists through his sources in the drug trade.
+However, a New York City bartender named Terry O'Donnell reported Headley to an FBI task force after Headley's ex-girlfriend told him that Headley had praised the 9/11 hijackers and "got off on watching the news over and over again" in the weeks following the attacks.
+Under questioning by two Defense Department agents, in the presence of his DEA handlers, Headley denied the accusations and cited his work for the DEA as proof of his loyalty to the U.S. Headley was cleared, and the DEA did not write a report on his interrogation.

-On November 16, 2001, six weeks after his interrogation, Leader and Assistant U.S. Attorney Loan Hong made a joint application to Judge Amon asking for Gilani's supervised release to be terminated three years early.
-Amon agreed to their request and discharged Gilani from any further probation.
-Leader has claimed that the DEA was involved in the drive to end Gilani's probation, which would have kept him from traveling to Pakistan to continue his intelligence work on terrorists.
-However, the DEA has claimed that Gilani wanted his probation lifted so he could travel to Pakistan for family reasons.
-DEA officials also claim that the agency officially deactivated Gilani as an informant on March 27, 2002.
+On November 16, 2001, six weeks after his interrogation, Leader and Assistant U.S. Attorney Loan Hong made a joint application to Judge Amon asking for Headley's supervised release to be terminated three years early.
+Amon agreed to their request and discharged Headley from any further probation.
+Leader has claimed that the DEA was involved in the drive to end Headley's probation, which would have kept him from traveling to Pakistan to continue his intelligence work on terrorists.
+However, the DEA has claimed that Headley wanted his probation lifted so he could travel to Pakistan for family reasons.
+DEA officials also claim that the agency officially deactivated Headley as an informant on March 27, 2002.
 Headley himself has claimed that he ended his work for the DEA in September 2002; other agencies claim that he remained a DEA operative as late as 2005.

-In February 2002, Gilani went to a LeT training camp and did a three-week introductory course on LeT ideology and jihad.
+In February 2002, Headley went to a LeT training camp and attended a three-week introductory course on LeT ideology and jihad.
 That summer, Serrill Headley, who by then had moved to the town of Oxford, Pennsylvania with her brother, confided to friends that her son had become a religious fanatic and had been to terrorist training camps.
-While Gilani was on a catering visit to his mother's house, one of her friends, Phyllis Keith, noticed that he parked his car behind her residence as if he was trying to hide it.
-Keith reported Gilani to the FBI office in Philadelphia, which apparently did not follow through with an investigation.
+While Headley was on a catering visit to his mother's house, one of her friends, Phyllis Keith, noticed that he parked his car behind her residence as if he was trying to hide it.
+Keith reported Headley to the FBI office in Philadelphia, which apparently did not follow through with an investigation.